Midway Road (County Road 712) Widening Projects

 The primary purpose for this project is to provide additional capacity to meet existing and future traffic needs, improve safety by alleviating existing roadway and capacity deficiencies, and allow opportunities for pedestrian, bicycle, and transit facilities.
 The additional capacity will also improve freight mobility and enhance emergency evacuation along the project corridor.

-Midway Road was identified in the St. Lucie County and Martin County 2035 Regional Long Range Transportation Plan as well as the St. Lucie Transportation Planning Organization (TPO) 2035 Cost Feasible Plan.
-The project will be included in the State Transportation Improvement Program and the St. Lucie TPO Transportation Improvement Program.
+Midway Road has been identified in the St. Lucie County and Martin County 2035 Regional Long Range Transportation Plan as well as the St. Lucie Transportation Planning Organization (TPO) 2035 Cost Feasible Plan.
+The project is included in the State Transportation Improvement Program and the St. Lucie TPO Transportation Improvement Program.

 - Widen the existing road from a 2-lane undivided facility to a 4-lane divided facility.
 The eastbound and westbound lanes will be separated by a raised landscaped median.